 - Reduce racial and ethnic disparities across the criminal justice system.

 - Reduce the number of people in jail with mental illness.

 - Increase cross-system data capacity.

 - Foster meaningful community engagement.

 Funding for the reform effort is provided by the John D. and Catherine T. MacArthur Foundation.
-On October 24, 2018, the Foundation announced a $4 million grant to Philadelphia.
-This new grant follows a 2016 MacArthur Safety and Justice Challenge Grant for $3.5 million.
-It will provide continued fiscal support that is critical for Philadelphia's efforts to safely reduce the jail population and reduce racial and ethnic disparities.
+On February 9, 2021, the Foundation announced a $2.275 million grant to the City of Philadelphia.
+This new grant follows previous grants for $3.5 million in 2016 and $4 million in 2018.
+The new award will provide continued fiscal support that is critical for Philadelphia's efforts to advance safety and racial equity while reducing the local jail population.

 To learn more about the strategies for reform, see the reform plan details.